-Recommendations and Appointment.
+4.4.1 Recommendations and Appointment.
 At the expiration of a probationary period or at any time during a probationary period, academic faculty eligible for appointment with tenure may be recommended to the president for such appointment through regular personnel procedures.
 Recommendations for such appointment shall be made by the president to the Board of Regents.
-The Board has final authority in making an appointment with tenure and such appointment shall not be granted to any member of the academic faculty without an affirmative majority vote of the Board of Regents at a meeting of the Board, a quorum being present.
-(B/R 1/04)
+Except as otherwise provided for tenure upon hire in Section 4.3, the Board has final authority in making an appointment with tenure and such appointment shall not be granted to any member of the academic faculty without an affirmative majority vote of the Board of Regents at a meeting of the Board, a quorum being present.